-Happy Holden is the authoritiative leader on High Density Interconnect.
+Happy Holden is the authoritative leader on High-Density Interconnect.
 Anytime we talk to Happy, we always come back with new information for our customers.
 He has shared Tips for Designing HDI PCBs on our blog, and was mentioned in our article discussing the History of HDI.
 When we talked last, Happy not only answered all of my HDI questions, he also included a few tips for PCB designers working with HDI.
 Continue reading to find out the top three things to consider when getting into HDI design.

 The Top Three Things to Consider When Getting Into HDI

 In conventional multilayer boards, your design choices depend on the number of signal layers you require.
 HDI offers a larger variety of design choices.
 Choose from blind and buried, sequential buildup, or stacked and staggered, as well as many other design choices.
 Of course, HDI doesn’t require complex architectures.
 One of the most common mistakes designers make is creating architectures that are unnecessarily complex.

 Pay attention to the materials used in your HDI design.
 HDI materials are covered by IPC 4104, but multilayers are covered by IPC 4101.
 IPC 4104 is an entirely different group of materials.
 Working with IPC 4101 brings about an entirely new set of constraints and rules that designers will need to familiarize themselves with.

 HDI Testability: How To Ensure Success On Your First HDI Design

 As a designer, the testability of your board should always be taken into consideration.
 When you use blind and buried layers and you begin eliminating through-holes, testability is even more crucial.